piechartssuck/courses/content/tasks/05-tasks.md

 ## Test for Validity and Reliability

-This task involves that you use existing or simulated data.
+This task involves that you use existing or simulated data[^2].

-1. Simulate a “large” data set[^2] using whatever software package you prefer.
-Below are some links to help you out[^3]
+1. Simulate a “large” data set[^3] using whatever software package you prefer.
+Below are some links to help you out[^4]

     -   <a href="https://support.microsoft.com/en-us/office/randbetween-function-4cc7f0d1-87dc-4eb7-987f-a469ab381685" target="_blank">Excel</a>

     -   <a href="https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/generating-test-responses/" target="_blank">Qualtrics</a>

-    -   R (there are many ways to accomplish like <a href="https://www.crumplab.com/programmingforpsych/simulating-and-analyzing-data-in-r.html" target="_blank">this</a> or [that](https://github.com/markolalovic/responsesR))[^4]
+    -   R (there are many ways to accomplish like <a href="https://www.crumplab.com/programmingforpsych/simulating-and-analyzing-data-in-r.html" target="_blank">this</a> or [that](https://github.com/markolalovic/responsesR))[^5]

 2. To assess *validity*, use whatever software you wish to conduct an exploratory factor analysis of your data.
 For those who use R, take a look at the [EFA walkthrough](/walkthroughs/04-walkthrough/#method-explanatory-factor-analysis).

 3. To assess *reliability*, use whatever software you wish to perform a reliability analysis.
 For those who use R, take a look at the [Internal Consistency walkthrough](/walkthroughs/03-walkthrough/#computing-the-internal-consistency).

-4. In a single page, describe the purpose of your instrument and what methods you used to assess both validity[^5] and reliability.
+4. In a single page, describe the purpose of your instrument and what methods you used to assess both validity[^6] and reliability.
 Use details and specific language in your narrative.

 5. Submit this document to <a target="_blank" href="https://ecampus.wvu.edu/">eCampus</a>.